apribadi/prospero-challenge-renderer/README.md

 # Evaluating Pixels

-Our actual pixel-by-pixel evaluation doesn't do too much that's interesting.
+The interpreter loop that does our actual pixel-by-pixel evaluation doesn't do too much that's interesting.

 We evaluate 256 pixels at a time, so the instruction dispatch overhead shouldn't matter too much, but we still use an efficient tail-calling scheme.
 The program is already very much not platform independent, so we don't worry too much about whether tail-call elimination will be possible.

+> TODO: A funny idea for a more general version of this renderer would be to
+> JIT-compile arithmetic subgraphs but keep `UNION` and `INTERSECTION`
+> instructions interpreted.
+Then the whole thing could be structured as a
+> direct-threaded interpreter ...!

 [^1]: Janos Meny's renderer <https://github.com/Janos95/prospero_vm/>, which I
     timed at 2.44 ms/frame on my machine.